JonathanCrabbe/Dynamask/README.md

 mask.plot_mask()
 ```

-If the proportion of features to select is unkown, a good approach is to fit a group of masks
+If the proportion of features to select is unknown, a good approach is to fit a group of masks
 with different areas.
 Then, the extremal mask can be extracted from the group.
 The relevant code can be found in the file [mask_group](attribution/mask_group.py).
 ```python